Château St Pierre de Serjac -where laid-back chic meets glamorous sophistication with so many wow factors we lost count.

 Château St Pierre de Serjac’s Rooms

 The eight spacious and stylish double rooms all located in the château offers stunning views across the seriously impressive infinity pool.
 The king-size beds are incredibly comfortable and the velvet-covered armchairs add to the luxurious feel.
-The bathroom boasts a large rain shower, soft oversize bathrobes that completely swaddle you, slippers and amenities from French brand Cinc Monde.
-Six rooms have a beautiful (Instagram worthy)polished classic steel Beateu tub placed in the room adding a romantic feel.
+The bathroom boasts a large rain shower, soft oversize bathrobes that completely swaddle you, slippers, and amenities from the French brand Cinc Monde.
+Six rooms have a beautiful (Instagram-worthy)polished classic steel Beateu tub placed in the room adding a romantic feel.

 The Bar & Restaurant

 The fine-dining restaurant is located on the ground floor serving up Mediterranian dishes with a modern French twist.
-The interior decor is très chic with navy blue walls, leather chairs and chandeliers yet cosy with a relaxed bistro-feel.
+The interior decor is très chic with navy blue walls, leather chairs, and chandeliers yet cosy with a relaxed bistro feel.
 Enjoy a three-course set menu or go for something from the à la carte menu.
-Everything on the menu is based on local seasonal ingredients and the fruits, vegetables and herbs are all coming straight from the garden.
-The Charolais beef is an excellent choice and so is the locally sourced scallops and the naughty chocolate fondue (we dare you not to finish it).
-The service is excellent and the wine list impressive (including the dessert wines) with wines from Bonfils’ vineyards.
+Everything on the menu is based on local seasonal ingredients and the fruits, vegetables, and herbs are all coming straight from the garden.
+The Charolais beef is an excellent choice and so are the locally sourced scallops and the naughty chocolate fondue (we dare you not to finish it).
+The service is excellent and the wine list is impressive (including the dessert wines) with wines from Bonfils’ vineyards.
 Popular among hotel guests as well as local residents and walk-ins the restaurant’s atmosphere is intimate even when busy.

 The spa located next to the outdoor swimming pool is open 7-days a week and offers guests a true sanctuary all year around.
-For an additional 25€ hotel guests can enjoy total pampering by making use of the 12-meter heated indoor pool, hammam, sauna and hot tub.
-To complete the spa experience there are four treatment rooms available for various organic treatments such as massages, scrubs, body wraps and facials all by cult French spa brand Cinq Mondes.
-The skin renewal facial (50 min/90€) is a deep cleaning treatment inspired by Balinese beauty rituals using ingredients fro tropical flowers leaving your skin fresh, glowing and incredibly smooth.
-Bathrobes and slippers are being provided as well as herbal tea, coffee and water.
+For an additional 25€ hotel guests can enjoy total pampering by making use of the 12-meter heated indoor pool, hammam, sauna, and hot tub.
+To complete the spa experience there are four treatment rooms available for various organic treatments such as massages, scrubs, body wraps, and facials all by the cult French spa brand Cinq Mondes.
+The skin renewal facial (50 min/90€) is a deep cleaning treatment inspired by Balinese beauty rituals using ingredients from tropical flowers leaving your skin fresh, glowing, and incredibly smooth.
+Bathrobes and slippers are being provided as well as herbal tea, coffee, and water.
 The comfortable indoor sunbeds are perfect to stretch out on with a cheeky rose (this is, after all, a guilt-free spa) and indulge in total relaxation whilst soaking in the panoramic garden view through the large windows.

-It can be a tricky task to create a luxurious and glamorous experience whilst keeping a comfortable and laid back feel, however, this is exactly what Château St Pierre de Serjac has managed to do.
-Everything is perfect, from the impressive interior design, the velvet curtains to the antique bathtubs, luxurious bed linen and high-end amenities to the food and not to mention the wine which, goes without saying, don’t disappoint.
-This coupled with an incredibly professional, helpful and accommodating service delivered by warm and welcoming local staff makes Château St Pierre de Serjac the real winner in the region.
-And with so many wow-factors we lost count on the first day, we urge you to go and experience them for yourself.
+It can be a tricky task to create a luxurious and glamorous experience whilst keeping a comfortable and laid-back feel, however, this is exactly what Château St Pierre de Serjac has managed to do.
+Everything is perfect, from the impressive interior design, the velvet curtains to the antique bathtubs, luxurious bed linen, and high-end amenities to the food and not to mention the wine which, goes without saying, doesn’t disappoint.
+This coupled with an incredibly professional, helpful, and accommodating service delivered by warm and welcoming local staff makes Château St Pierre de Serjac the real winner in the region.
+And with so many wow factors we lost count on the first day, we urge you to go and experience them for yourself.

 For bookings and more information: firstname.lastname@example.org